 Don’t forget about support!
 Remind your team that they will have to support you as well when things go wrong.
 You’re bound to want to make changes to the program and tweak them as they go.
 It may be hard enough for you to carve out some of their initial development time.
 Try getting them to support it.

-3) Our business model is dependent on referrals so this needs to be built into the core product and experience
+3. This should be built into the core product and experience

-Our users are doing all sorts of activity in our app and business that using an external referral marketing service doesn’t make sense.
+Our users are doing all sorts of activity in our app and business that use an external referral marketing service doesn’t make sense.
 We want them to do activities that help referrals and loyalty so they can gain points to use.
 There are so many things we will need that will be deeply integrated into our business and user experience.

 Also, our branding and marketing are so vital and unique that it is very difficult for other marketing tools to replicate us to a T.